model-driven-devops/mdd/exercises/cicd.md

 Let's fix this error.

-10. Click the back button in the browser to go back to your merge request.
+13. Click the back button in the browser to go back to your merge request.

-11. In the upper right corner of the page, click `Open in WebIDE`.
+14. In the upper right corner of the page, click `Open in WebIDE`.

 ![Merge request IDE](gitlab-mr-ide.png)

-12. Fix the indentation issue and click `Commit...` and then `Commit`.
+15. Fix the indentation issue and click `Commit...` and then `Commit`.

 ![Merge request fix yamllint](gitlab-mr-fix.png)

-13. In the upper right corner of the page, click the rocket ship icon to view the pipeline run.
+16. In the upper right corner of the page, click the rocket ship icon to view the pipeline run.

-14. When it fails, click on the job ID next to the validate stage and verify the reason for the failure.
+17. When it fails, click on the job ID next to the validate stage and verify the reason for the failure.

 ![Merge request CI fail validate](gitlab-ci-fail-validate.png)

 You should see this in the output:

 ```
-failed: [site2-rtr1] (item={'name': 'banner', 'file': 'local/banner.schema.yml'}) => {"ansible_loop_var": "mdd_schema_item", "changed": false, "failed_schema": "banner.schema.yml", "mdd_schema_item": {"file": "local/banner.schema.yml", "name": "banner"}, "msg": "Schema Failed: $.openconfig-system:system.openconfig-system:config.login-banner: 'Unauthorized access is strongly discouraged!' does not match 'prohibited'", "x_error_list": ["$.openconfig-system:system.openconfig-system:config.login-banner: 'Unauthorized access is strongly discouraged!' does not match 'prohibited'"]}
+fatal: [site1-rtr1]: FAILED! => {"changed": false, "failed_schema": "Network banner schema", "msg": "Schema Failed: $.openconfig-system:system.openconfig-system:config.openconfig-system:login-banner: 'Unauthorized access is strongly encouraged!' does not match 'prohibited'", "x_error_list": ["$.openconfig-system:system.openconfig-system:config.openconfig-system:login-banner: 'Unauthorized access is strongly encouraged!' does not match 'prohibited'"]}
 ```

 Let's fix this error.

-15. Close the tab with the job output, and modify the banner to be compliant.
+18. Close the tab with the job output, and modify the banner to be compliant.
 Change "Unauthorized access is strongly discouraged!" to "Unauthorized use is prohibited!".

-16. Click `Commit...` and then `Commit`.
+19. Click `Commit...` and then `Commit`.

-17. Click the rocket ship icon to view the pipeline run.
+20. Click the rocket ship icon to view the pipeline run.
 It should complete successfully this time.
 If not, view the pipeline output and fix any errors.

 ![Merge request CI fix validate](gitlab-ci-fix-validate.png)

-15. After the pipeline completes successfully, click the merge request icon in the upper right corner of the screen, select `Assigned to you`, and open the merge request.
+21. After the pipeline completes successfully, navigate back to your merge request.

 You should now see that the CI pipeline completeed successfully and your merge request is now ready for approval.
 In this lab we do not have the rules set such that the merge request *requires* approval, but putting another human in the loop might be something you would want to do depending on your environment.

 Remember also that, at this point, the CI pipeline has backed out the changes made to the test network during testing.
-In order to move our change into production, we need to merge our change into production branch (clus22 in this case).
-Let's approve the merge request are ourselves and the merge the change into production.
+In order to move our change into production, we need to merge our change into the production branch (learning-lab in this case).
+Let's approve the merge request ourselves and merge the change into production.

-16. Click `Approve` and then `Merge`.
+22. Click `Approve` and then `Merge`.

 ![Merge request approve](gitlab-mr-approve.png)